WebAssembly/threads/proposals/threads/Overview.md

 It is a validation error if the alignment field of the memory access immediate has any other value than the natural alignment for that access size.

-## Wait and Wake operators
+## Wait and Notify operators

-The wake and wait operators are optimizations over busy-waiting for a value to change.
+The notify and wait operators are optimizations over busy-waiting for a value to change.
 It is a validation error to use these operators on non-shared linear memory.
 The operators have sequentially consistent ordering.

-Both wake and wait operators trap if the effective address of either operator is misaligned or out-of-bounds.
+Both notify and wait operators trap if the effective address of either operator is misaligned or out-of-bounds.
 The wait operators require an alignment of their memory access size.
-The wake operator requires an alignment of 32 bits.
+The notify operator requires an alignment of 32 bits.

-For the web embedding, the agent can also be suspended or woken via the [`Atomics.wait`][] and [`Atomics.wake`][] functions respectively.
+For the web embedding, the agent can also be suspended or woken via the [`Atomics.wait`][] and [`Atomics.notify`][] functions respectively.
 An agent will not be suspended for other reasons, unless all agents in that cluster are also suspended.

-An agent suspended via `Atomics.wait` can be woken by the WebAssembly `atomic.wake` operator.
-Similarly, an agent suspended by `i32.atomic.wait` or `i64.atomic.wait` can be woken by [`Atomics.wake`][].
+An agent suspended via `Atomics.wait` can be woken by the WebAssembly `atomic.notify` operator.
+Similarly, an agent suspended by `i32.atomic.wait` or `i64.atomic.wait` can be woken by [`Atomics.notify`][].

 ### Wait